 Bannockburn: 1314 Battle between Edward II of England and King Robert Bruce of Scotland.
 The Scottish prevailed.

 Passchendaele: 1917 British Allied Forces attacked the German Empire in what is known as the Third Battle of Ypres.
-The loss of live was staggering, with estimates of up to 800,000 for both sides combined.
+The loss of life was staggering, with estimates of up to 800,000 for both sides combined.

 Babi Yar: 1941.
 Babi Yar is in the Ukraine and the site of a massacre.
 Nazis killed 33,771 Jews in a single operation.
-In the area up to 100,000 residents of Kiev were shot and buried in the same ravine at Babi Yar.
+In the area, up to 100,000 residents of Kiev were shot and buried in the same ravine at Babi Yar.
 The ravine is named after "baba" or an "old woman" who was sold to the Dominican Monastery where the land is situated.

 Vietnam: 1955 - 1975.
-War against North Vietnamese communists which claimed up to three million lives.
+War against North Vietnamese communists, which claimed up to three million lives.

-The horrors of stanza 5 seem to be key moments in modern centuries up to the time of Vietnam War.
+The horrors of stanza 5 seem to be key moments in modern centuries up to the time of the Vietnam War.
 We are reminded of the presence of the feminine persona if we look at the first lines in each stanza; "been there"; "witnessed the wars", "seen up-close"; and her final positioning; "in the empty house."